Meet the people dedicated to ridding the world of bad bosses.

 Amy Sandler is chief marketing officer and coach at Radical Candor.
 She has shared Radical Candor around the world, from start-ups to Fortune 100 companies, in industries ranging from aerospace to technology, financial services to franchising, and education to healthcare.

-Amy has trained thousands across a spectrum of roles, including CEOs and leadership teams, mid-level and new managers, and individual contributors just starting on their career path.
+Amy has trained thousands across a spectrum of roles, including CEOs and leadership teams, mid-level and new managers and individual contributors just starting on their career path.
 She is passionate about helping teams from around the world achieve more together than they could ever do on their own.

-An executive coach, corporate mindfulness trainer and professional speaker, Amy has more than 20 years experience in senior marketing roles including Young Presidents’ Organization (YPO), Vistage and UCLA.
-She has an AB and MBA from Harvard University, an MFA in Screenwriting from UCLA, and is a certified teacher of the Search Inside Yourself leadership program developed at Google.
+An executive coach, corporate mindfulness trainer and professional speaker, Amy has more than 20 years of experience in senior marketing roles including Young Presidents’ Organization (YPO), Vistage and UCLA.
+She has an AB and MBA from Harvard University, an MFA in Screenwriting from UCLA and is a certified teacher of the Search Inside Yourself leadership program developed at Google.
 She is featured on the Simple Habit and Unplug meditation mobile apps, has performed stand-up comedy and walked on fire five times.